TN CM opposes amendment to Cinematograph Act, demands its withdrawal | Law-Order

 - India

+The chief minister also wrote to Information and Broadcasting Minister Prakash Javadekar on the matter.

-Stalin took up the matter with Prasad a day after a delegation of the state's film industry representatives, including from the Tamil Film Producers' Council, called on him and urged to flag the matter with the Centre.
+Stalin took up the matter with the ministers a day after a delegation of the state's film industry representatives, including from the Tamil Film Producers' Council, called on him and urged to flag the matter with the Centre.

 ''The draft bill has given rise to serious apprehensions not only in the minds of the film fraternity and film industry but also among all well-meaning sections of the society that cherish freedom of expression,'' Stalin said.